 The distribution of assessments in this course is 54% for exams, 39% for written and verbal communication related to the research process, and 7% for active participation in the research & learning process.
 Everyone will practice a variety of skills that will benefit them in future classes, in the workplace, and in their personal lives.
 These include: professional writing, public speaking, collaboration with others, and synthesis of a range of material (see Course Goals, especially 8 and 9).
 The more you participate, the more you will get out of this course.
-Please find details of each Learning Appraisal below, in the order they are listed in the following table.
+Please find details of each Learning Appraisal after the table below.

-Learning Appraisal Point Due Date(s) S 3 Two-Stage Tests worth 8% each 24% Wednesday September 30, Friday October 23, (weighted 90% individual, 10% team) Monday November 16 Two-Stage Final exam 30% Date set by registrar (Exam period: Dec 8-22) (weighted 90% individual, 10% team) Communicating Psychology 4% Recommended: October 14 Assignment Final deadline: scheduled start time for final exam or Friday December 11 (whichever is first) Research Experience Component (REC) 5% All components must be completed by the last day of classes (December 4) Participation 2% TopHat continuous, peer evaluations Collaborative Research Project 35% Team Oral Presentation (-3% if Friday October 16 (Lab 2) incomplete) Individual APA-style Report (25%) Monday November 30, start of class Team Poster Presentation (10%) Friday December 4, 5-6:30pm, East Atrium, LSI Total 100%
+Learning Appraisal Points Due Date(s) 3 Two-Stage Tests worth 8% each 24% Wednesday September 26, Friday October 19, (weighted 90% individual, 10% team) Wednesday November 14 Two-Stage Final exam 30% Date set by registrar (Exam period: Dec 4-19) (weighted 90% individual, 10% team) Communicating Psychology 4% Recommended: October 5 Assignment Final deadline: scheduled start time for final exam or Friday December 7 (whichever is first) Research Experience Component (REC) 5% TCPS certificate must be submitted by Lab 2 (1% TCPS, 4% HSP) HSP must be completed by the last day of classes Participation 2% iClicker continuous, peer evaluations Lab Research Project 35% Team Oral Presentation (-5% if Lab 2 incomplete) Individual APA-style Report (25%) Monday November 26, 11:59pm Team Poster Presentation (10%) Friday November 30, 5-6:30pm, East Atrium, LSI Total 100%